YimingQiao/Chunk-Compaction-Formalization/README.md

 # Data Chunk Compaction in Vectorized Execution

+This is the repository for the paper "Data Chunk Compaction in Vectorized Execution", accepted by SIGMOD'25.

 The Supplementary Material of our paper includes three repositories:
 1. **Problem formalization and simulation (Current Repository)**